-For an exnihilated particle, vdW interactions are fully decoupled at λ =0.
+For an exnihilated particle, vdW interactions are fully decoupled at $\lambda=0$.
 The coupling of vdW interactions to the simulation is then increased with increasing values of λ such that at values of λ greater than or equal to alchVdwLambdaEnd the vdW interactions of the exnihilated particle are fully coupled to the simulation.

-For an annihilated particle, vdW interactions are completely coupled to the simulation at λ =0.
-This coupling linearly decreases for λ values between 1.0 and (1 - alchVdwLambdaEnd).
-For λ values greater than or equal to (1 - alchVdwLambdaEnd), vdW interactions of the annihilated particle are fully decoupled from the simulation.
+For an annihilated particle, vdW interactions are completely coupled to the simulation for λ values between 0 and (1 - alchVdwLambdaEnd).
+Then, vdW interactions of the annihilated particle are linearly decoupled over the range of λ values between (1 - alchVdwLambdaEnd) and 1.0.
+VdW interactions are only fully decoupled when λ reaches 1.0.